keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 3 can partially satisfies CIBA protocol specification but no traffic is exchanged among nodes in the cluster due to this token request throttling.
 However, it seems that keycloak does not prepare such collection so that implementing it or introducing some kind of OSS is required.

 In this time, 3 is to be realized to avoid using new cache layer and its associated traffic among nodes.

+When Token Request arrives, keycloak at first check whether access throttling is applied or not.
+If not, keycloak decrypt the `auth_req_id`, extract the key for accessing the cache entry of Auth Result Cache, get and remove this entry to find out the result of authentication by AD.

 ## Extensibility